dysnix/keda-docs/content/docs/2.6/scalers/predictkube.md

 **Parameter list:**

 - `predictHorizon` - Prediction time interval.
 It is usually equal to the cool-down period of your application.
 - `historyTimeWindow` - Time range for which to request metrics from Prometheus.
-We recomend to use minimum 7-14 days time window as historical data.
+We recommend using minimum 7-14 days time window as historical data.
 - `prometheusAddress` - Address of Prometheus server.
 - `metricName` - Name to identify the Metric in the external.metrics.k8s.io API.
+API.
 If using more than one trigger it is required that all `metricName`(s) be unique.
-- `query` - Predict query that will yield the value for the scaler to compare the `threshold` against.
-Query must return a vector/scalar single element response
+- `query` - Predict the query that will yield the value for the scaler to compare against the `threshold`.
+The query must return a vector/scalar single element response.
-- `queryStep` - The maximum time between two slices within the boundaries for QML range query, used in query.
+- `queryStep` - The maximum time between two slices within the boundaries for QML range query, used in the query.
 - `threshold` - Value to start scaling for.

 ### Authentication Parameters